-We often think of church as a building or an event, like the worship service on Sunday morning, or Wednesday evening Prayer and Bible Study gatherings.
-But these are only things that the church does, they are not the essence and identity of the church, this is why we need to take a closer look at how the Bible defines it.
-Many who wrote about the nature of the church have advanced a useful distinction between passages in the Bible that refer to the universal Church, and those that refer to the local church.
+We often think of the church as a building or an event, like the worship service on Sunday morning or Wednesday evening Prayer and Bible Study gatherings.
+But these are only things that the church does, and they are not the essence and identity of the church.
+This is why we need to take a closer look at how the Bible defines it.
+Many who wrote about the nature of the church have advanced a useful distinction between passages in the Bible that refer to the universal Church and those that refer to the local church.
 For instance, Ephesians 5 refers to the church as the body of Christ, which includes all those who will belong to him all over the world and across all time.
 This would include those who are alive and those who are dead in Christ as well.
 This is often referred to as the universal Church, with a capital ‘C.’ Other passages refer to the gathering of believers as the church [Romans 16:5], where Paul sends his greetings to the church that was meeting at the house of Priscilla and Aquila.
 This is usually referred to as the local church, with a small ‘c.’

 1. It is the body of Jesus Christ (Romans 12:5, 1 Corinthians 12:12–27, Ephesians 3:6, Ephesians 5:23, Colossians 1:18, and Colossians 1:24).

 2. The bride of Christ (Revelation 19:7–9).

 3. The household of God (1 Timothy 3:15)

 4. A chosen people, a royal priesthood, a holy nation, God's special possession (1 Peter 2:9)

 5. The assembly of the righteous (Hebrews 12:22,23)

 6. The dwelling place of God (1 Cor 3:16)